MicrosoftDocs/azure-devops-yaml-schema/task-reference/index.md

 # Azure Pipelines task index

+Tasks are the building blocks for defining automation in a pipeline, and each task is a packaged script or procedure that has been abstracted with a set of inputs.
+This article provides an index to the reference for the the built-in tasks.

-This article provides an index of built-in tasks.
-To learn more about tasks, including creating custom tasks, custom extensions, and finding tasks on the Visual Studio Marketplace, see [Tasks concepts](/azure/devops/pipelines/process/tasks).
+To learn more about authoring pipelines using tasks, including creating custom tasks, custom extensions, and finding tasks on the Visual Studio Marketplace, see [Tasks concepts](/azure/devops/pipelines/process/tasks) and [Azure Pipelines documentation](/azure/devops/pipelines/).

 > [!NOTE]
 > This is a preview of the new task reference experience with the following improvements.